-While obsessive-compulsive disorder (OCD) is commonly portrayed in the media through stereotypes like checking OCD or contamination OCD, there are countless OCD subtypes that each manifest in different ways.
+While obsessive-compulsive disorder (OCD) is commonly portrayed in the media through better-known, often stereotyped themes like checking OCD or contamination OCD, there are countless OCD subtypes that each manifest in different ways.
 Most people with OCD follow the same obsession-compulsion pattern, but between individuals, symptoms can manifest in completely different ways.

-Compulsive staring is a particularly under-represented form of OCD, but it’s just as valid as other types and is defined by the same pattern of excessive intrusive thoughts (obsessions) that can cause repetitive, and sometimes irrational, behaviors (compulsions).
-Below is some information about compulsive staring and how it fits in with what we know about OCD.
+Compulsive staring is a particularly under-represented form of OCD, but it’s just as valid as other types and is defined by the same pattern of excessive intrusive thoughts (obsessions) that lead people to engage in repetitive, and sometimes irrational, behaviors (compulsions).

 Is compulsive staring a form of OCD?

 Absolutely!
-Compulsive staring is a type of OCD characterized by the persistent need to stare at genitals or breasts, regardless of whether or not someone wants to stare at them.
-Like many forms of OCD, compulsive staring starts with an intrusive thought, or obsession, that leads to excessive stress, anxiety or physical discomfort followed by taking an action, or compulsion, in order to ease those negative thoughts or feelings.
+Compulsive staring is a type of OCD characterized by the persistent need to stare inappropriately, often at genitals or breasts, regardless of whether or not someone wants to stare at them.
+Like many forms of OCD, compulsive staring starts with an intrusive thought, feeling, or urge, known as an obsession, that leads to excessive stress, anxiety, or physical discomfort followed by taking an action, or compulsion, in order to ease those negative thoughts or feelings.

 There are typically two types of compulsive staring people experience: those who find themselves staring even when they don’t want to, and those who aren’t staring but can’t stop thinking about it.

 Regardless of which category you find yourself in, your experience with compulsive staring is completely valid.
 These obsessive thoughts or compulsive actions can cause a lot of discomfort both internally and externally, and—regardless of how someone experiences compulsive staring—the stress and anxiety surrounding the obsession can cause very real disruptions to a person’s daily life.